li-shangru/AutomatedRegressionTesting/SimOdyssey/regression-testing/README.md

 # Introduction

-This software includes a pure random test generation tool to generate input test cases for EECS3311 Maze project.
+This software includes a pure random test generation tool to generate input test cases for EECS3311 SimOdyssey project.

 Combined with the ETF regression testing suite, to achieve fully automated testing.